kubernetes-sigs/gateway-api/geps/gep-2649/index.md

   specifies a value, the _object's_ value wins.
 * Policies interact with the fields they are controlling in a "replace value" fashion.
     * For fields where the `value` is a scalar, (like a string or a number) MUST have their value _replaced_ by the value in the Policy if it wins.
       Notably, this means that a `default` will only ever replace an empty or unset value in an object.
+Note also that, as in Go, the empty string value is _only_ a string of length 0, generally represented as `""`.
     * For fields where the value is an object, the Policy should include the fields in the object in its definition, so that the replacement can be performed on each field inside the object as a simple field rather than the object as a whole.
     * For fields where the final value is non-scalar, but is not an _object_ with fields of its own, the value MUST be entirely replaced, _not_ merged.
 This means that lists of strings or lists of ints specified in a Policy overwrite the empty list (in the case of a `default`) or any specified list (in the case of an `override`).
 The same applies to `map[string]string` fields.
 An example here would be a field that stores a map of annotations - specifying a Policy that overrides annotations will mean that a final object specifying those annotations will have its value _entirely replaced_ by an `override` setting.
 * In the case that two Policies of the same type specify different fields, then _all_ of the specified fields MUST take effect on the affected object, using the precedence rules given above.

 Examples to further illustrate these rules are given below.

-#### Supported Resources
-It is important to note that not every implementation will be able to support policy attachment to each resource described in the hierarchy above.
-When that is the case, implementations MUST clearly document which resources a policy may be attached to.

 #### Attaching Policy to GatewayClass
 GatewayClass may be the trickiest resource to attach policy to.
 Policy